 Here are the best cities to live near Dallas:

-Waxahachie is in Ellis County and is considered one of the best places to live in Texas as well as near Dallas.
+Waxahachie is in Ellis County and considered one of the best places to live in Texas and near Dallas.

-It has a population of 35,376 and is known for having lots of outdoor parks and a highly-rated school system.
-Overall, Waxahachi offers residents a dense, suburban feel without all of the drawbacks of city-life and most own their own homes.
+It has a population of 35,376 and is known for having many outdoor parks and a highly-rated school system.
+Overall, Waxahachie offers residents a dense, suburban feel without all of the drawbacks of city life and most own their own homes.
 This has led to many beautiful communities and a growing sector of master-planned communities.